My shopping cart

 Simmer the saag over low heat until thickened (about a half hour).

 While the saag is simmering heat up the butter or ghee in a pan over medium high heat, if using butter cook until it browns a bit and stops bubbling.
-Add the chopped onion and cook until golden brown, then add the ground coriander and any other optional spices you like and cook until fragrant.
+Add the chopped onion and cook until golden brown, then add the ground coriander and any other optional spices you like (see below) and cook until fragrant.

 Mix the cooked onion and spices in with the saag and serve, or cool and store in the refrigerator for 4-5 days, or freeze in a tightly sealed bag for up to 2 months, or use it to make: